Marsh Haven director and resident naturalist Renee Wahlen speaking in the outdoor amphitheater.

 Birds, Butterflies, and Your Backyard

 Discover more about the beautiful birds and butterflies found in this area.
 Learn about the monarch population at Marsh Haven Nature Center, and look at what makes a bird and butterfly friendly backyard.
-You will be sent home with resources and seed to create your own backyard bird, butterfly, and pollinator-friendly garden.
+You will be provided with resources to help plan and create your own backyard bird, butterfly, and pollinator-friendly garden.
 Adults.